-- 2.1 A panel member should be a specialist in the relevant field of study, have appropriate academic standing and expertise, and sufficient university experience to adjudicate on comparability of standards for research degrees, unless selected for professional or industry expertise and experience. - 2.2 A panel member should not normally be appointed from a School/ Department where a member of staff in that School/Department is currently serving as an extern examiner for taught or research degrees in NUI recognised colleges.
+- 2.1 A Panel member should be a specialist in the relevant field of study and/ or professional practice, and have appropriate Higher Education expertise and experience to adjudicate on comparability of standards for research degrees. - 2.2 A Panel member should not normally be appointed from a School/ Department where a member of staff in that School/Department is currently serving as an External Examiner for taught or research degrees in NUI Recognised Colleges.

-- 2.3 A panel member should not be appointed if their impartiality could be called into question through any foreseen possibility of conflict of interest. - 2.4 A potential panel member who has retired, but who remains active in academic life and continues to engage in teaching, research or other academic activities relevant to the research degree programme under review, is eligible for appointment to the review panel. - 2.5 The review panel as a whole should reflect the sectoral expectations on equality, diversity and inclusion, including but not limited to gender balance.
+- 2.3 A Panel member may not be involved in the teaching of a subject/degree programme in which they may be called on to moderate. - 2.4 A Panel member should not be appointed if their impartiality could be called into question through any foreseen possibility of conflict of interest. - 2.5 A Panel member who has retired, but who remains active in academic life and continues to engage in teaching, research or other academic activities relevant to the research degree programme under review, is eligible for appointment to the Review Panel. - 2.6 The Panel as a whole should reflect the sectoral expectations on Equality, Diversity and Inclusion, including but not limited to gender balance.14